5 Car Maintenance Mistakes You May Be Making

 Your vehicle is a big investment and requires a lot of things to perform optimally.
-Preventative car maintenance may seem like a pain sometimes, but it can often save you a lot of money in the long run.
+Preventive car maintenance may seem like a pain sometimes, but it can often save you a lot of money in the long run.
 Here’s our list of 5 maintenance mistakes you may be making that can cost you a lot down the road.

 There are many fluids, in addition to engine oil, that are vital to keeping your vehicle operating optimally.
 Transmission fluid, coolant and brake fluid are three of the fluids you should make sure you’re checking – and changing – on time, according to your owner’s manual.